ismahahmed/Learning-Julia-Programming/5_Structs.md

-# The Julia Language: Object Oriented Programmign Using Structs
+# The Julia Language: Object Oriented Programming Using Structs

 This document will introduce Julia language **structs**.
 Structs (previously known as *types*) are similar to what other programming languages call *classes*.
 In short, structs are used for object oriented programming in Julia.
 There is a specific format used for Julia structs (that will be later discussed in this document).
 A structs have *field values*, and these field values can be used in different functions for the struct.